TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_3.md

 <a name="reproducibility"></a>
 ## Reproducibility of compute environments

-**Description"": This sequence raises the awareness of the compute environments that are needed in different settings of bioinformatics courses.
+**Description**: This sequence raises the awareness of the compute environments that are needed in different settings of bioinformatics courses.

 **Keywords**: computer environment, computer setup